pipegalera/mojombo.github.io/courses/_posts/Google Data Analytics- Visualization/2021-04-26-Google-Visualization-Course.md

 *"Does this data point or chart support the point I want people to walk away with?"*

-3. **Tell a story** in an interesting narrative.
+### Step 3: **Tell a story** in an interesting narrative.

 A compelling story needs the following attributes:

-- **Characters**: why they care?
+**Characters**: why they care?
 Make characters resemble your audience.

-- **Setting**: what's going on?
+**Setting**: what's going on?
 The presentation must describe the current situation.

-- **Plot**: what creates tension or needs to be fix?
+**Plot**: what creates tension or needs to be fix?
 Set the ground for a new solution that solves the tension.
 Frame it as an opportunity that the company can't pass up.

-- **Big reveal**: show the solution to the problems the characters are facing, that makes them more competitive, improving a process, a new system...
+**Big reveal**: show the solution to the problems the characters are facing, that makes them more competitive, improving a process, a new system...

-- **Aha moment**: why this solution is successful for the company?
+**Aha moment**: why this solution is successful for the company?

-## Tips for better preparing presentations
+### Step 4: Tips for better preparing presentations

-- Think the presentation from the **audience's point of view**.
+Think the presentation from the **audience's point of view**.
 The only thought that's going though their head is *"where should my focus be? where I should be looking?"*

-- Twenty five-words rule: every slide in a presentation should have **at maximum** 25 words in 5 lines.
+Twenty five-words rule: every slide in a presentation should have **at maximum** 25 words in 5 lines.
 The audience must focus on what your saying and not reading the slides.

-- Use **arrows and call-outs** to direct the attention to the points that you want them to look at in the graphs.
+Use **arrows and call-outs** to direct the attention to the points that you want them to look at in the graphs.

 ![](/images/Google Data Analitics - Visualization/C6_mccandless_3.png " ")

-- **Include transition slides or keynotes**.
+**Include transition slides or keynotes**.
 Those are slides that indicates that the previous slide presentation is over and indicating what to expect in the next slide. *"Moving on, the next tackles the effect of..."*

-- Always include a conclusion with the **most powerful discoveries** of you analysis.
+Always include a conclusion with the **most powerful discoveries** of you analysis.

-- **Link the visuals**, instead of copy-pasting them.
+**Link the visuals**, instead of copy-pasting them.
 This way all the changes made in the data and visualization tool are updated and reflected in the presentation.

-- **Keep things *"kindergarten simple"***: keep the concepts that you're presenting as simple and straightforward as possible.
+**Keep things *"kindergarten simple"***: keep the concepts that you're presenting as simple and straightforward as possible.

-- Make your presentation **fun**.
+Make your presentation **fun**.
 Nobody wants to be in a room were you are talking for a full hour and the only voice they are hearing is your own.
 Prepare quizzes, videos or ask questions to create interaction.

-- **Audience questions**: keep your responses short and to the point.
+**Audience questions**: keep your responses short and to the point.
 They are asking for **enough details to understand, no all the details **.
 You can **repeat the question** to involve the whole audience and give yourself time to process the question.
 Also, take into account that they can always follow-up asking for more deep details so don't elaborate on the topic.